slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 ^^^^^^^^
 .. warning ::
     | Gotthard firmware cannot be upgraded remotely and requires the use of USB-Blaster.
-    | It is generally updated by the SLS Detector group.
+    | It is generally updated by us.

 #.
 Download `Altera Quartus software or Quartus programmer <https://fpgasoftware.intel.com/20.1/?edition=standard&platform=linux&product=qprogrammer#tabs-4>`__.